-- 3.7.
-As well as land put forward through the Call for Sites.
-Land was also identified by the Council when undertaking the HELAA in 2016.
-The HELAA was an extensive survey of both existing and potential development sites with an aim to identify the overall capacity of North Norfolk to accommodate housing development in a policy off position. - 3.8.
-Between October 2017 and February 2018 an assessment of land required for employment purposes was undertaken which offers a high level assessment of the capacity of potential and existing employment sites identified from a number of sources.
-This assessment forms Part 2 of the HELAA and provides the context of potential employment land supply in the District. - 3.9.
-The methodology for the HELAA is based on the guidance contained in the Planning Practice Guidance and was developed jointly across the Norfolk Authorities.
-Details of the consultation is contained in the Interim Consultation Statement. - 3.10.
-The Planning Practice Guidance sets out the following: - site size, boundaries, and location; - current land use and character; - land uses and character of surrounding area; - physical constraints (e.g. access, contamination, steep slopes, flooding, natural features of significance, location of infrastructure/utilities); - potential environmental constraints; - where relevant, development progress (e.g. ground works completed, number of units started, number of units completed); - initial assessment of whether the site is suitable for a particular type of use or as part of a mixed-use development. - 3.11.
-The HELAA identified constraints on a number of sites and in July 2017, a letter was sent to developers calling for supporting evidence to be submitted to address any of the concerns raised in the HELAA. - 3.12.
-Further targeted consultation took place in December 2017 to ascertain site availability information and ownership confirmation.
-A letter was sent to developers and landowners of sites identified from other sources in the HELAA where availability information was not known.
+- 3.12.
+The methodology for the HELAA is based on Planning Practice Guidance and was developed jointly across the Norfolk Authorities.
+Details of the consultation is contained in the Interim Consultation Statement. - 3.13.
+The Planning Practice Guidance sets out the following: - site size, boundaries, and location - current land use and character - land uses and character of surrounding area - physical constraints (e.g., access, contamination, steep slopes, flooding, natural features of significance, location of infrastructure/utilities) - potential environmental constraints - where relevant, development progress (e.g., ground works completed, number of units started, number of units completed) - initial assessment of whether the site is suitable for a particular type of use or as part of a mixed-use development